Ben Ray Luján: Foreign policy

 In January 2024, Luján voted for a resolution, proposed by Bernie Sanders, to apply the human rights provisions of the Foreign Assistance Act to U.S. aid to Israel's military.
 The proposal was defeated, 72 to 11.

+Immigration

+In January 2026, after federal immigration agents fatally shot Renée Good and Alex Pretti in Minneapolis, Luján announced he would vote against the Department of Homeland Security funding bill.
+He wrote, "with multiple deadly shootings of American citizens by federal agents in Minnesota and no accountability, I will not support an appropriations bill that funds DHS without real oversight, transparency, and consequences."
+Luján called for a full and independent investigation into Pretti's shooting and demanded the resignation or firing of Homeland Security Secretary Kristi Noem and White House Deputy Chief of Staff Stephen Miller.
+His position aligned with fellow New Mexico Senator Martin Heinrich, who separately introduced legislation to redirect ICE funding to local law enforcement agencies.

 Committee assignments

 Luján served on the following Senate committees in the 118th United States Congress: